SteveDoyle2/NASTRAN-95/users-manual/Structural-Modeling.md

 stiffness properties.
 The viscous damper element is defined with a CVISC card and its properties with a PVISC card.
 This element is used in the direct formulation of dynamic matrices.

+## 1.3.4 Shear Panels and Twist Panels

+The shear panel is defined with a CSHEAR card and its properties with a PSHEAR card.
+A shear panel is a two-dimensional structural element that resists the action of tangential forces applied to its edges, but does not resist the action of normal forces.
+The structural and nonstructural mass of the shear panel are lumped at the connected grid points.
+Details of the shear panel element are discussed in Section 5.3 of the Theoretical Manual.

+The element coordinate system for a shear panel is shown in Figure 1.3-3a.
+The integers 1, 2, 3, and 4 refer to the order of the connected grid points on the CSHEAR card.
+The element forces are output on request in either the real or complex form.
+The positive directions for these forces are indicated in Figure 1.3-3b.
+These forces consist of the forces applied to the element at the corners in the direction of the sides, kick forces at the corners in a direction normal to the plane formed by the two adjacent edges, and "shear flows" (force per unit length) along the four edges.
+The shear stresses are calculated at the corners in skewed coordinates parallel to the exterior edges.
+The average of the four corner stresses and the maximum stress are output on request in either the real or complex form.
+A margin of safety is also output when the stresses are real.

+The twist panel performs the same function for bending action that the shear panel performs for membrane action.
+The twist panel is defined with a CTWIST card and its properties with a PTWIST card.
+In calculating the stiffness matrix, a twist panel is assumed to be solid.
+For built-up panels, the thickness in the PTWIST card must be adjusted to give the correct moment of inertia of the cross-section.
+If mass calculations are being made, the density will also have to be adjusted on a MAT1 card.
+The element coordinate system and directions for positive forces are shown in Figure 1.3-4.
+Stress recovery is similar to that for shear panels.